Connect an electric guitar to use with GarageBand on Mac

 If the guitar is connected to your computer’s audio input port, choose Built-in Input.

-If Built-in Input doesn’t appear in the menu, choose GarageBand > Preferences, click Audio/MIDI, and choose Built-in Input from the Audio Input pop-up menu.
+If Built-in Input doesn’t appear in the menu, choose GarageBand > Settings, click Audio/MIDI, and choose Built-in Input from the Input Device pop-up menu.

 If the guitar is connected to a USB port, choose the microphone.